15 Best Scopes for 300 Blackout in 2024 | (Ranked by a Marine)

 Related Article: 15 Best Long Range Rifles (Ranked by a Marine Sniper)

-Another attractive reason to switch to the 300 Blackout is its variable usage with flash hiders and suppressors.
+Another important reason to switch to the 300 Blackout is its variable usage with flash hiders and suppressors.
 These rounds were originally designed to mimic that of the 300 Whisper which was designed to be used subsonic.
 Done correctly, a lot of people joke about the noise of the bullet hitting their target being louder than the report of the rifle!

 Now that you have a very basic understanding of why people are allured into building a 300 Blackout, your next step may be to price out parts and create a build list.
 Fortunately, most parts from a standard AR-15 are compatible with a 300 Blackout system.
 The only things you need to pony up for are a barrel and a new muzzle brake.
 That’s it!
-The magazine, gas block, tube, lower, etc are all compatible and usable on a 300 Blackout.
+The magazine, gas block, tube, lower, etc, are all compatible and usable on a 300 Blackout.

-Aside from that, if you’re using optics with a ballistic calculator, windage, bullet drop compensation, etc that are specially designed to operate with a 5.56, you’ll also need to find a scope that pairs well with 300 Blackout, which is what we’re here to discuss!
-Now, most scopes that you’ve thrown on your 5.56 rifles will probably suffice in a causal situation, however, if you’re looking to squeeze out the most efficiency and precision from your new (more expensive) 300 Blackout rounds, you’ll want to find scopes that are designed for the 300 Blackout ballistics, which are significantly different than the 5.56.
+Aside from that, if you’re using optics with a ballistic calculator, windage, bullet drop compensation, etc, that are specially designed to operate with a 5.56, you’ll also need to find a scope that pairs well with 300 Blackout, which is what we’re here to discuss!
+Now, most scopes that you’ve thrown on your 5.56 rifles will probably suffice in a causal situation; however, if you’re looking to squeeze out the most efficiency and precision from your new (more expensive) 300 Blackout rounds, you’ll want to find scopes that are designed for the 300 Blackout ballistics, which are significantly different than the 5.56.

 A lot of what applies to AR-15 scopes will also apply to 300 Blackout scopes.
 Both rounds have roughly the same levels of recoil which means that any scope capable of being mounted on an AR-15 will likely suffice when being used on a 300 Blackout as well, despite the 300 Blackout round having more power.